axelarnetwork/axelar-core/pages/dev/axelarjs-sdk/axelar-query-api.md

 #### getDenomFromSymbol

-Get the denom for an asset given its symbol on a chain
+Get the denom for an asset given its symbol on a chain.

 ```ts
 /**